htmlburger/carbon-fields-docs/documentation/2-fields/13-file.md

 # File

-Renders a text input with URL and file upload button.
+Renders a file upload field with a preview thumbnail of the uploaded file.
 The built-in WordPress file handling interface is used.

-This field type stores the **URL** of the selected file.
+This field type stores the **ID** of the selected file.

 ### Setup methods